-If Dist.
-97's April 5 referendum fails, officials say drastic cuts will have to be made to fill its budget deficit.
-In the upcoming weeks leading up to the vote, Wednesday Journal will look at some of the programs on the reduction list.
-In this issue, BRAVO and CAST.
+If District 97's April 5 referendum fails, officials say drastic cuts will have to be made to reverse its budget deficit.
+Wednesday Journal has been looking at some of the programs on the reductions list leading up to the vote.
+In this issue, after-school sports and activities.

 Brooks Middle School was the winner in the 6th Annual Vex Robotics competition between Oak Park's two middle schools.
 The event is sponsored each year by the Oak Park Education Foundation.
 This year's competition took place at Julian Middle School, 416 S. Ridgeland.

 For some River Forest elementary school kids, building a snow man just doesn't cut it.
 Building a snow fort is way better.
 In the eight years since Principal Pam Hyde has been at Lincoln Elementary School, 511 Park St. in River Forest, it's been a popular activity for students during the winter.

 Will closing the campus at Oak Park and River Forest High School stop students from using drugs?
 Likely not, says the school's principal.
 But the school does want to hear from the community about various ways to curtail drug use on campus among some students — including drug testing kids or using drug-detection canines — at a public forum at the school on Feb.
 15.